Property viewing trip in Spain

 • Take photos or short videos (where permitted).

 Once home, review your notes calmly.
-Often, a viewing trip doesn’t lead to an immediate purchase — instead, it sharpens your understanding of what you truly want.
+Many successful purchases don’t happen on the first trip — instead, the first trip sharpens your understanding of what you truly want.

 If a property stands out, request further details or plan a second viewing.
 If nothing feels right, that’s still progress — clarity is invaluable.

-If you want a practical “next steps” structure for the days after you return (documents, timelines, offer approach), this page is helpful: Viewing etiquette & offer strategy.
+If you want a practical structure for the days after you return (documents, timelines, and offer approach), this page is useful: Viewing etiquette & offer strategy.

 Final thoughts